mrYakamoto/design-drill-code-style/README.md

 ##Summary

-Good code is clean, organized, and follows a set of grammatical and syntactic conventions.
+Good code is clean and organized.
+It follows a set of grammatical and syntactical conventions.

 Every programmer has their own preferred way of writing code, but the best programmers will utilize (and perhaps even contribute to) the accepted standard for a given language, framework, or [DSL](http://martinfowler.com/bliki/DomainSpecificLanguage.html).